apache/hudi/docs/_docs/2_4_configurations.md

 last_modified_at: 2019-12-30T15:59:57-04:00
 ---

-This page covers the different ways of configuring your job to write/read Hudi datasets.
+This page covers the different ways of configuring your job to write/read Hudi tables.
 At a high level, you can control behaviour at few levels.

-- **[Spark Datasource Configs](#spark-datasource)** : These configs control the Hudi Spark Datasource, providing ability to define keys/partitioning, pick out the write operation, specify how to merge records or choosing view type to read.
+- **[Spark Datasource Configs](#spark-datasource)** : These configs control the Hudi Spark Datasource, providing ability to define keys/partitioning, pick out the write operation, specify how to merge records or choosing query type to read.
 - **[WriteClient Configs](#writeclient-configs)** : Internally, the Hudi datasource uses a RDD based `HoodieWriteClient` api to actually perform writes to storage.
 These configs provide deep control over lower level aspects like file sizing, compression, parallelism, compaction, write schema, cleaning etc. Although Hudi provides sane defaults, from time-time these configs may need to be tweaked to optimize for specific workloads.
 - **[RecordPayload Config](#PAYLOAD_CLASS_OPT_KEY)** : This is the lowest level of customization offered by Hudi.
 Record payloads define how to produce new values to upsert based on incoming new record and stored old record.
-Hudi provides default implementations such as `OverwriteWithLatestAvroPayload` which simply update storage with the latest/last-written record.
+Hudi provides default implementations such as `OverwriteWithLatestAvroPayload` which simply update table with the latest/last-written record.
    This can be overridden to a custom class extending `HoodieRecordPayload` class, on both datasource and WriteClient levels.

 ## Talking to Cloud Storage